Home / Resume / IT / IT Support

 What hiring managers actually look for

-IT support managers scan resumes for three things before deciding whether to keep reading:
+An IT support specialist is the first person users reach when a laptop, login, or network connection fails, so hiring managers scan resumes for three things before deciding whether to keep reading:

 1. 1

 Ticket volume and resolution metrics.
-How many tickets did you handle daily?
-What was your first-call resolution rate?
-Managers run support teams on metrics.
-If your resume doesn't include numbers, they assume the numbers weren't good.
+How many tickets did you close daily in ServiceNow or another help desk ticketing tool?
+What was your first-contact resolution rate and SLA compliance?
+Managers run support teams on metrics, so a resume without numbers reads as a resume with weak numbers.

 2. 2

 Technical breadth across common environments.
-Windows, macOS, Active Directory, Microsoft 365, VPN, printers, mobile devices help desk covers everything.
-List the specific platforms and tools you've supported.
+Windows 10/11, Active Directory, Microsoft 365, Microsoft Intune, Azure AD (Entra ID), VPN configuration, DNS, and DHCP all show up in postings.
+List the specific platforms and tools you have actually supported.

 3. 3